OFFICERS OF THE LEAGUE

 In the event of a tie in voting, the Chairman shall declare the motion not carried.

 In the event of the Chairman’s count of any vote being challenged, the Chairman shall appoint tellers as may be necessary.

 11. POINT OF ORDER

 In the event of a point of order being raised the speaker shall resume his seat until the Chair has given their decision.

 12. CHAIR’S POWERS

 The rulings of the Chair shall be strictly obeyed.
 When the Chairman stands any member then speaking shall resume their seat, but shall be allowed to continue after the Chairman has resumed his or her seat.
 In the event of anything transpiring not provided for in these Standing Orders, the Chairman of the meeting shall use his or her discretion as to the best course to adopt in the interest of the League.

 LEAGUE COMPETITION RULES

 1. The Competition shall be governed by the Contest Committee.

-a) Each club intending to compete shall forward to the League Secretary the names and British Crown Green Bowling Association numbers of all its members (alphabetically arranged), by or before 1st March, and be recorded.
+a) Each club intending to compete shall forward to the League Secretary the names and British Crown Green Bowling Association numbers of all its members (alphabetically arranged), with the Club Registration form, and be recorded.
 A fine of £5.00 will be imposed on Clubs failing to comply with an additional £1.00 per week thereafter.
 Names which are included on the list, and which were not registered for the club in previous year, must be marked with an asterisk, and a note made of the club for whom the player was last registered.

 b) The registration list must be accompanied by a list of all its members who have resigned, in accordance with the rules since the previous season or who are no longer members of the club.